Madjura/klang-thesis/README.md

 ### spIke algorithm
 To run the spIke algorithm see `thesis/spike_thesis.py`.
 Includes the functions that were used to create the Klang inputs, for both spIke models and for tf-idf approach.

+To use a general corpus the Wikipedia corpus of the University of Leipzig can be used.
+You can download it here: https://wortschatz.uni-leipzig.de/de/download/german The terms of use can be found here: https://wortschatz.uni-leipzig.de/de/usage

 ### tf-idf approach
 Can be found in the package `cluster`.